Check the simple step first

 These neighbouring categories help connect one question to the wider context around medicines, product categories, routines, and safety notes.

-Guides for seasonal wellbeing topics such as hay fever, cold and flu comfort, hydration, heat, and pollen exposure.
+Guides for seasonal wellbeing topics such as hay fever, cold and flu comfort, hydration, heat, pollen exposure, and indoor air quality.

 Guides covering evening routines, sleep support, recovery habits, and supportive product categories such as magnesium and sleep masks.